charlesnicholson/nanocobs/README.md

 # nanocobs

-`nanocobs` is a C99 implementation of a subset of the [Consistent Overhead Byte Stuffing](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) ("COBS") algorithm, defined in the [paper](http://www.stuartcheshire.org/papers/COBSforToN.pdf) by Stuart Cheshire and Mary Baker.
+`nanocobs` is a C99 implementation of the [Consistent Overhead Byte Stuffing](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) ("COBS") algorithm, defined in the [paper](http://www.stuartcheshire.org/papers/COBSforToN.pdf) by Stuart Cheshire and Mary Baker.

 User-provided buffers are encoded and decoded in-place, requiring no extra memory overhead.
 No standard library headers are included, and no standard library functions are called.